alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/modeling_CZP_hCATl_binders.md

 Unlike for CZP, the experimental reference pose (-43.64 kcal.mol<sup>-1</sup>) is not the most stable one according to MMGBSA.

 These results illustrate a critical aspect for our project:
-* For Cruzipain (CZP), the most negative docking score and the most stable MMGBSA energy coincide; both correspond to the bioactive conformation observed experimentally.
+* For CZP, the most negative docking score and the most stable MMGBSA energy coincide; both correspond to the bioactive conformation observed experimentally.
 * For hCatL, however, MMGBSA ranking suggests slightly more favorable alternative poses that do not match the crystallographic orientation.

 This discrepancy reflects that while MMGBSA provides a more detailed energetic profile, it is still dependent on the initial docking geometry and receptor conformation.
 In this context, prioritizing docking scores may be a more reliable first criterion for hit identification, at least within this small validation set.
 However, the relative reliability of docking versus MMGBSA can vary depending on the target flexibility, ligand series, and parameterization, etc.

-Importantly, the MMGBSA values obtained here can serve as useful reference benchmarks for future comparisons, particularly when analyzing larger or chemically diverse ligand libraries.
+Importantly, the MMGBSA values obtained here, together with the 6.6 kcal.mol<sup>-1</sup> energy difference observed between the encounter complexes of each system, can serve as useful reference benchmarks for future comparisons, particularly when analyzing larger or chemically diverse ligand libraries.

 A more statistically robust conclusion requires performing this workflow on a broader, chemically diverse dataset, which will be explored in the **next tutorial** on expanded training/test sets and pose validation pipelines.